 Learning from the Last Trial

-The defense lawyers – channeling their inner Bill Belichick – did something real smart: they learned from the first trial.
+The defense lawyers – channeling their inner Bill Belichick – did something really smart: they learned from the first trial.
 Most trial lawyers will tell you that accident reconstruction experts usually are a waste of time.
-The jury draws it own conclusions and ignores the expert, according to the conventional wisdom.
+The jury draws its own conclusions and ignores the expert, according to conventional wisdom.

-So plaintiffs’ lawyer used the three step game plan good accident attorneys use when claiming future lost wages.
-Get an expert opinion from an orthopedic doctor, have the voc rehab expert translate plaintiff’s limitations into lost income, and then have the economist give the jury the real value of the lost stream of income.
+So plaintiffs’ lawyer used the three-step game plan good accident attorneys use when claiming future lost wages.
+Get an expert opinion from an orthopedic doctor, have the voc rehab expert translate the plaintiff’s limitations into lost income, and then have the economist give the jury the real value of the lost stream of income.

 The Court erred and the jury was improperly influenced by expert testimony of the vocational rehabilitation witness which the Court never should have admitted into evidence.
 She totally lacked any factual basis, much less an adequate factual basis for opinion under Maryland Rule 5-702 and 5-703.
 She gave basically a “because I said so opinion.”
 It was interesting.
 I shouldn’t have let it in, I did.
 The error is mine, I apologize.
 But it is nonetheless an error, which, in my judgement, so fundamentally affected the decision in this case as to warrant a new trial

 Appellate Court Brings Back the Voc Rehab Expert